Modern Apizza: Awards and accolades

 In a blind taste test conducted by two Yale University undergraduates in 2008, Modern Apizza finished in first place ahead of five other New Haven pizzerias.
-It has also won the New Haven Advocate’s Best of Reader’s Poll for “Best Pizza” twelve years in a row.
+It has also won the New Haven Advocates Best of Reader's Poll for "Best Pizza" twelve years in a row.
 Playboy magazine named Modern Apizza as one of the ten best in the country.
 In 2017, The Daily Meal ranked Modern as one of the ten best pizza restaurants in the country, from a sampling of over 1,000 pizza restaurants by food critics and pizza experts.
 In 2023, Pizza Today magazine named Modern its 2023 Pizzeria of the Year.

 Documentary

 Modern is one of three pizza restaurants featured in the documentary film Pizza A Love Story, directed by Gorman Bechard.
-The love story to New Haven's holy trinity of pizza restaurants, Pepe's, Sally's, and Modern, had its world premiere at IFFBoston in April 2019.
+The love story to New Haven's holy trinity of pizza restaurants, Pepe's, Sally's, and Modern, had its world premiere at Independent Film Festival Boston in April 2019.
 The film was released on DVD and pay-per-view on September 29, 2020.
-In reviewing the film, Deborah Brown of The Swellesley Report called it “An important film of staggering genius that needed to be made.”
+In reviewing the film, Deborah Brown of The Swellesley Report called it "An important film of staggering genius that needed to be made."